-(i) Generic Design Standards:

-- The landscape shall be preserved in its natural state, insofar as practicable, by minimizing tree and soil removal.
+- (i) Generic Design Standards: - The landscape shall be preserved in its natural state, insofar as practicable, by minimizing tree and soil removal.
 Any grade changes shall be in keeping with the general appearance of the neighboring developed areas.
 The orientation of individual building sites shall be such as to maintain maximum natural topography and cover.
-Topography, tree cover, surface water buffers, and natural drainage ways shall be treated as fixed determinants of road and lot configuration rather than as malleable elements that can be changed to follow a development scheme. - 2) Streets shall be designed and located in such a manner as to maintain and preserve natural topography, significant landmarks, and trees; to minimize cut and fill; and to preserve and enhance views and vistas on or off the subject parcel. - 3) All open space shall be designed to add to the visual amenities of the area by maximizing its visibility for persons passing the site or overlooking it from nearby properties. - 4) The removal or disruption of historic, traditional or significant uses, structures or architectural elements shall be minimized insofar as practicable whether these exist on site or on adjacent properties.

-(g) Standards and Dimensional Requirements
+Topography, tree cover, surface water buffers, and natural drainage ways shall be treated as fixed determinants of road and lot configuration rather than as malleable elements that can be changed to follow a development scheme. - 2) Streets shall be designed and located in such a manner as to maintain and preserve natural topography, significant landmarks, and trees; to minimize cut and fill; and to preserve and enhance views and vistas on or off the subject parcel. - 3) All open space shall be designed to add to the visual and ecosystem amenities of the area by maximizing its visibility for persons passing the site or overlooking it from nearby properties, for stormwater mitigation, and enhancing ecological integrity. - 4) The removal or disruption of historic, traditional or significant uses, structures or architectural elements shall be minimized insofar as practicable whether these exist on site or on adjacent properties. - 5) Designs shall include Low Impact Development techniques when feasible. - (g) Standards and Dimensional Requirements